 The Commission is an administrative tribunal that does not have the authority to recover losses on behalf of investors.
 If you seek to recover losses, please contact a lawyer to determine the options available to you.

-If your concern is related to a:
+If your concern is related to your investment adviser or investment accounts:

 Here are two useful guides for people involved in enforcement proceedings

 *We use the information you provide in the complaint form or email to determine what action, if any, we can take.
-We will also determine if your complaint should be re-directed to another agency.
+We will also determine if your complaint should be re-directed internally or to another agency.

 If we determine that a detailed review of your complaint should be conducted, you will receive a letter (please provide us with your mailing address) with contact details for the person assigned to your complaint.
 You may contact this person to discuss any further questions, comments or concerns, or to provide additional or new information relevant to your complaint.